tk-yoshimura/PadeInterpolation/README.md

 ![pade error sum](https://github.com/tk-yoshimura/PadeInterpolation/blob/main/figures/pade_error_sum.svg)

 ## Solve
-The parameter that minimizes the error has zero partial derivative for each parameter.
+The parameter that minimizes the error is the point at which the partial derivative of each parameter is 0.
 Fortunately, it can be solved as a linear problem.

 ![pade partial p0](https://github.com/tk-yoshimura/PadeInterpolation/blob/main/figures/pade_partial_p0.svg)